oZep/ASL-Interpreter/README.md

 This module will help interpret these symbols and enable beginners to understand ASL instantly.

-After the main ASL interpreter module is complete, I will take this project into the real world and decode ASL via Audio connected to a headset + wearable glasses
+After the main ASL interpreter module is complete, I will take this project into the real world and decode ASL via Audio connected to a headset

+## Progress
+- Main Landmark Decoding Logic Complete
+- Finished assigning Alphabet Landmarks it's correct POI (points of interest) and set up a way to have orientation of the hand be considered (ORT)
+- Testing all characters, I found the program has issues distingishing between gestures that are very similar to eachother but very by lenght between landmarks, especially with C and O. I think calculating the distance between all hand landmarks will be the next step in making the system more precise.